InfinityTools/WeiduInstallTool/README.md

 ### Tp2 Mod File Association

-The installed version of WeiDU Install Tool is automatically associated<sup>*</sup> with tp2 mod files which allows you to quickly and conveniently install mods from the file manager without having to deal with setup executables.
+The installed version of WeiDU Install Tool is automatically associated<sup>*</sup> with tp2 mod files which allows you to quickly and conveniently install mods from the file manager without having to deal with setup executables or the command line.

 <small><em><sup>*</sup> Not available on macOS.</em></small>

 ### Drag and Drop Support

-The application also provides drag and drop support.
-Tp2 files or the mod folders themselves can be dropped onto an open application instance to initiate the mod installation process if no other mod is currently being installed.
+This feature allows you to drop tp2 files or the mod folders themselves onto an open WeiDU Install Tool instance to initiate the mod installation process if no other mod is currently being installed.

 ### Detailed Mod Information

-The application provides detailed information about the currently installed mod, which includes a tree view of available components with filters for mod language and component groups.
-Moreover, general information about the mod will be shown if available, which includes the mod name and author, a short summary of the mod content, as well as links to the mod's homepage, readme and download location, and optional dependencies.
+The application provides information about the currently installed mod to get a detailed overview about the purpose of the mod and available installation options.
+Available mod components are presented in a tree-like structure.
+They can be shown in any of the available mod languages and optionally filtered by component groups.
+A separate section provides more general information about the mod which includes the mod name and author, a short summary of the mod content, as well as links to the mod's homepage, readme and download location, and optional dependencies.

 ### Customization

 Customization of the WeiDU Install Tool includes:
-- Displaying UI text and messages in the user language if available
+- Displaying UI text and messages in the language native to the user if available
-- Toggling between light and dark mode UI on-the-fly
+- Toggling between a light and dark user interface on-the-fly
-- Setting output text size and character encoding
+- Specifying output text size and character encoding
-- Showing visual hints about the installation state
+- Displaying visual hints about the installation state
 - Warnings about potential mod conflicts
 - and more…